pcarbo/varbvs/README.md

 archive, you will see that the main directory has two subdirectories, one containing the MATLAB code, and the other containing the R files.

-The subdirectory **R/varbvs** has all the necessary files to build a package for R. To install this package, follow the [standard instructions](http://cran.r-project.org/doc/manuals/R-admin.html) for installing an R package from source.
-On a Unix platform, for example, the installation steps look approximately like this:
+The subdirectory **R/varbvs** has all the necessary files to build and install a package for R. To install this package, follow the [standard instructions](http://cran.r-project.org/doc/manuals/R-admin.html) for installing an R package from source.
+On a Unix platform, for example, the installation steps look like this:

-    R CMD build varbvs/R/varbvs
+    R CMD build homedir/varbvs/R/varbvs
-    R CMD INSTALL varbvs/R/varbvs
+    R CMD INSTALL homedir/varbvs/R/varbvs

-Once you have installed the package, you can load the functions in R with **library(varbvs)**.
-Run **help(varbvs)** for an overview of the package.
+Once you have installed the package, you can load the functions in R by running **library(varbvs)**.
+To get an overview of the package, run **help(varbvs)** and **help(package="varbvs")** in R.

+Once you have installed and loaded the **varbvs** package, start by running the demonstration script with **demo(example1)**.
+This script demonstrates how the variational inference algorithm is used to compute posterior probabilities for a small linear regression example in which only a small subset of the variables (single nucleotide polymorphisms, or SNPs) has affects the outcome (a simulated quantitative trait).

-The demonstration R script **example1.R** uses packages [ggplot2](http://had.co.nz/ggplot2) and grid.
-The grid package is usually included in the base distribution of R, and ggplot2 is available on [CRAN](http://cran.r-project.org), and can be installed using the **install.packages** function in R.
+Note that the demonstration script **example1.R** needs packages [ggplot2](http://had.co.nz/ggplot2) and **grid** to show plots depicting the posterior distributions of the hyperparameters.
+The grid package is normally included in the base distribution of R, and ggplot2 is available on [CRAN](http://cran.r-project.org), and can be installed using the **install.packages** function for more recent versions of R.

-###Overview of MATLAB functions
+###Overview of R and MATLAB functions

-The MATLAB subdirectory contains over 40 functions.
-Here are the most important ones:
+The MATLAB subdirectory and R package contains several useful functions.
+Here are the most interesting ones:

-+ **varbvs.m** returns variational estimates of the posterior statistics for the linear regression model with spike and slab priors, given choices for the hyperparameters.
++ **varbvs** (MATLAB) and **varbvsoptimize** (R) return variational estimates of the posterior statistics for the linear regression model with spike and slab priors, given choices for the hyperparameters.
 It computes the posterior statistics by running the coordinate ascent updates until they converge at a local minimum of the Kullback-Leibler divergence objective (which corresponds to a local maximum of the variational lower bound to the marginal log-likelihood).
 This function implements the "inner loop" in the *Bayesian Analysis* paper.

-+ **varbvsbin.m** is the same as **varbvs.m**, except that it is meant for a logistic regression model instead of a linear regression model.
-This is useful for modeling a binary-valued outcome, such as disease status in a case-control study.
++ **varbvsbin** (MATLAB) and **varbvsbinoptimize** (R) are the same as functions **varbvs** and **varbvsoptimize**, respectively except that they are meant for logistic regression instead of linear regression.
+This is useful for modeling a binary-valued outcome such as disease status in a case-control study.

-+ **varsimbvs.m** demonstrates how to run the full variational inference procedure for Bayesian variable selection in linear regression, in which we fit both the regression coefficients and the hyperparameters to the data.
++ **varsimbvs** demonstrates how to run the full variational inference procedure for Bayesian variable selection in linear regression, in which we fit both the regression coefficients and the hyperparameters to the data.
 It runs both the "inner" and "outer"